-- (a) for non-life insurance, by group of classes as set out in Part B of Annex I; - (b) for life insurance, by each of classes I to IX, as set out in Annex II.
+- (a) for non-life insurance, by group of classes as set out in Annex V; - (b) for life insurance, by each of classes I to IX, as set out in Annex II.

 As regards class 10 in Part A of Annex I, not including carrier's liability, the undertaking concerned shall also inform that supervisory authority of the frequency and average cost of claims.